cava01134/BPI-Doc/docs/Leaf_S3_doc/en/Arduino/Basic.md

 # Use of onboard resources

-This chapter mainly describes the basic usage of the peripherals of the Leaf-S3 main control board through some sample projects.
-Through the following projects, you can modify and complete your own projects.
+This chapter mainly uses some sample projects to explain the basic usage of the peripherals of the Leaf-S3 main control board.
+Through the following projects, you can modify them to complete your own projects.
 The Leaf-S3 peripherals mainly include: UART, I2C, SPI, ADC, PWM, DAC, etc.

 ## Preparation before starting

-The typec on the BPI-Leaf-S3 development board uses the native USB interface of ESP32-S3 instead of the traditional USB to TLL chip.
+The typec on the BPI-Leaf-S3 development board uses the native USB interface of ESP32-S3 instead of the traditional USB-to-TLL chip.

-In order for your development board to download programs correctly, you need to set the BPI-Leaf-S3 to download mode, there are two methods:
+In order for your development board to download the program correctly, you need to set the BPI-Leaf-S3 to the download mode, there are two methods:

-- Connect to the computer via USB, press the BOOT button, then press the Reset button and release, and finally release the BOOT button.
+- Connect to the computer via USB, press the BOOT button, press the Reset button and release it, and finally release the BOOT button.

 - In the state of disconnecting all power supplies, press and hold the BOOT button, then plug the development board into the computer, and finally release the BOOT button.

-At this time, you can see more than one COM port in the device manager
+At this time, you can see more than one COM port in the device manager.

 ![](../assets/images/Device_manager.jpg)